Captain-jack42/lum/README.md

 npm start
 ```

-### Deploy to Vercel (recommended)

-1. Push this repo to GitHub.
-2. Go to [vercel.com](https://vercel.com) and import the repository.
-3. Vercel will detect Next.js and set build command to `next build` and output to `.next`.
-4. Deploy.
-Your site will be live with a `*.vercel.app` URL.

-### Deploy to Netlify
+### Deploy to Render

-1. Push to GitHub and connect the repo in Netlify.
+1. Push to GitHub and connect the repo in Render.
-2. Build command: `npm run build`
+2. Build command: `npm run build && npm install`
 3. Publish directory: `.next` (for Next.js static export you’d use `out`; for a standard Next app, use the default and add a Next.js plugin if needed, or use “Next.js on Netlify”).
 4. For a standard Next.js app, use **Netlify’s Next.js runtime** so it runs `next build` and `next start` correctly.